India's ashrams: Havens for spirituality or scandalous snake pits? | DW | 11.01.2021

 Recent scandals related to Hindu spiritual practices in the West have related to yoga teachers and their schools.
 Although these are not ashrams by definition, many have cult-like followings and hierarchies that often enable sexual abuse.

-Indian-American Bikram Choudhary, a celebrity yoga teacher who created "hot yoga" and opened his first studio in Los Angeles, has been accused of rape and sexual abuse multiple times since 2010.
-Lawsuits against him describe a cult-like atmosphere whereby followers helped Choudary find young women to assault.
+Indian-American Bikram Choudhury, a celebrity yoga teacher who created "hot yoga" (a form of yoga performed in hot and humid conditions) and opened his first studio in Los Angeles, has been accused of rape and sexual abuse multiple times since 2010.
+Lawsuits against him describe a cult-like atmosphere whereby followers helped Choudhury find young women to assault.

 Similar complaints have emerged against Pattabhi Jois, an iconic teacher of the Ashtanga yoga method who has legions of international followers, especially from Europe and the US.